plone/plone.recipe.codeanalysis/README.rst

 Filesystem output
 =================

-If jenkins is set to False, you can still store the output on the filesystem by setting filesytem=True.
+If jenkins is set to False, you can still store the output on the filesystem by setting flake8-filesystem=True.
-This is ignore if jenkins is set to True.
+This is ignored if jenkins is set to True.

 output::